The original and best Owl Crochet Hat

-The owl love continues.
-But this time the pattern is for all of my crochet friends!
+The owl love continues, but this time the pattern is for all of my crochet friends!
 Yep, I’m ridiculously excited about releasing this new pattern.
 Ever since I released my knit owl hat pattern many lovely crocheters have been asking for a crochet version of that pattern.
 It’s taken a lot of love, but I have finally finished the Owl Hat Crochet Pattern.
+Cue the confetti!

-This crochet version is as true to the knit version as I could make it.
-The top portion of the hat is a tighter stitch pattern than where the owls are.
-The Owls stick out like a relief against the stitches in between each owl.
+This crochet version is as true to the beloved knit version as I could make it.
+Just like in the knit version, the top portion of the crochet hat is a tighter stitch pattern than where the owls are.
+Then you have the Owls that stick out like a relief against the stitches in between each owl.
 I even kept the stitch count similar so that the spacing is similar.
 And it’s got a ribbed brim!

-The crochet cables are a bit tricky, specifically the right twisting side of the cable.
-These require a bit of patience!
-Check out the pattern notes about the cables for some tips.
-And watch the YouTube video here.
+The crochet cables in this owl hat are a bit tricky, specifically the right twisting side of the cable.
+So you’ll need to have a bit of patience!
+First you can check out the pattern notes about the cables for some tips.
+And then make sure you watch the YouTube video here.
+Don’t worry, if you still have questions about the cables after reading the notes and watching the video you can leave a comment or send me an email!
+I’m always happy to help with patterns.

 It might help to use a stitch marker to mark the beginning of each round.